ricopozasmarcial/nuriapozas/README.md

-# Nuria Pozas custom crockery shopping app
+# Nuria Pozas' custom crockery shopping app

 This app was developed using React.
 It's a fully enabled shopping app that allows users to create ans customize their own plates with a multitude of original designs.